Our Review Process

 Open Farm Surf & Turf Recipe Freeze-Dried Raw Cat Food

-- Made with a single source of animal protein
+• Made with turkey as a single source of protein

 Ziwi Peak Mackerel & Lamb Air-Dried Cat Food